Thomas Springer McKnight was born on Jan. 17, 1898 in Jefferson Township, Fayette County, PA, the son of Henry and Martha (Nutt) McKnight.

 Circa 1944, when David was age 18, he was employed with his father at the Monongahela Railway shop in South Brownsville.

-At the age of about 22, on April 14, 1948, he married 19-year-old Brownsville High School graduate Marjorie Shelor (April 22, 1928-2019), a native of Philipsburg, Centre County, PA and the daughter of Paul Grant and Jane Rachel (Casher) Shelor.
+At the age of about 22, on April 14, 1948, he was united in the bonds of matrimony with 19-year-old Brownsville High School graduate Marjorie Shelor (April 22, 1928-2019), a native of Philipsburg, Centre County, PA and the daughter of Paul Grant and Jane Rachel (Casher) Shelor.
 The wedding ceremony was held at the Central Presbyterian Church in Brownsville.